Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Deep Neural Network for Microorganism Image Analysis

 Plankton is one of the essential components in marine ecosystems.
 In~\cite{Lumini-2019-DLTL}, different transfer learning methods based on CNNs are investigated, aiming to design an ensemble plankton classifier based on their diversity.
 The transfer learning methods include one round tuning, two rounds tuning, and pre-processing tuning.
 The datasets used in this study include three public datasets (WHOI, ZooScan, and Kaggle) and one dataset used in two rounds of tuning.
 In the experiments, three transfer learning methods and the features extracted from the one round tuning are combined with SVM are tested.
 The experimental results show that the ensemble of models generated by one round tuning and two rounds tuning obtains the best performance.
 It achieves an accuracy of 0.9527 in the WHOI dataset, an accuracy of 0.8826 in the ZooScan dataset, and an accuracy of 0.9413 in the Kaggle dataset.

-As an extension of works~\cite{Wahid-2018-CMIB}, a bacteria classification system based on CNN and SVM is presented in~\cite{Ahmed-2019-CDCN}.
-The data used in this study consists of seven categories collected from several public datasets, including Howmed, Microbiology-in-Pictures, Pixnio and so on.
-In the system, the pre-trained Inception-V3 is fine-tuned by about 800 training images.
-After that, SVM with the fine-tuned Inception-V3 feature extractor performs the classification task.
-The experimental results show that the system achieves an accuracy of around 96\%.

-Automatic and accurate identification of organisms is essential for real-time monitoring of marine ecology and further water quality assessment.
-Deep learning technologies can assist this process.
-However, since the convolution module is usually translational invariant, when the target rotates by a certain angle, the network will not recognize it.
+Since the convolution module is usually translational invariant, when the target rotates by a certain angle, the network will not recognize it.
 In~\cite{Cheng-2020-MTCN}, a method combining the translational and rotational features is proposed to address this problem.
-In this method, the original images (images in Cartesian coordinates) is transformed into polar images (images in polar coordinates) first.
-As shown in Fig.~\ref{fig56}, the CNN models trained by polar coordinates and original images are used as a feature extractor.
+In this method, the original images (images in Cartesian coordinates) are transformed into polar images (images in polar coordinates) first.
+Then, the CNN models trained by polar coordinates and original images are used as a feature extractor.
 The classification is performed by SVM.
 In this study, the proposed method is tested on the in situ plankton dataset and the CIFAR-10 dataset.
 The experimental results show that the Densenet201+Polar+SVM model obtains the highest classification accuracy (97.989\%) and recall rate (97.986\%) on the in situ plankton dataset.
 On the CIFAR-10 dataset, it obtains the highest classification accuracy (94.91\%) and the highest recall rate (94.76\%).

-Tuberculosis is one of the top 10 causes of death worldwide.
-In~\cite{Serrao-2020-ABDL}, a method based on CNN and a mosaic image approach is proposed.
-The data used in this study is provided by the UFAM Pattern Recognition and Optimization Research Group, including positive and negative patch categories.
-These patch data are used to generate a total of 5000 mosaic images.
-Each image is composed of 100 patches, about half of which are negative, and the other half are positive.
-Fig.~\ref{fig51} provides a mosaic image example.
-In the experiments, three CNNs are proposed to perform the segmentation task to achieve the bacillus detection, which aims to perform the bacilli count.
-Fig.~\ref{fig53} provides these networks' structures.
-The network performance is evaluated by counting the number of segmented bacilli.
-The experimental results show that the deepest CNN1 obtain the best performance with an accuracy of 99.665\%.